akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--Notice that "scott" (the name of the pubkey in the `gitolite setup` command you used earlier) has read-write permissions on the `gitolite-admin` repository as well as a public key file of the same name.-->

-Es ist wichtig anzumerken, dass „scott“ (das entspricht dem Name des öffentlichen Schlüssel, den Du beim Ausführen des `gitolite setup` Kommandos angegeben hast) Lese- und Schreibzugriff auf das `gitolite-admin` Repository hat.
+Es ist wichtig anzumerken, dass „scott“ (das entspricht dem Name des öffentlichen Schlüssel, den Du beim Ausführen des `gitolite setup`-Kommandos angegeben hast) Lese- und Schreibzugriff auf das `gitolite-admin` Repository hat.
 Zusätzlich existiert eine Datei mit dem gleichen Namen.
 Diese beinhaltet den öffentlichen Schlüssel.

 <!--Adding users is easy.
 To add a user called "alice", obtain her public key, name it `alice.pub`, and put it in the `keydir` directory of the clone of the `gitolite-admin` repo you just made on your workstation.
 Add, commit, and push the change, and the user has been added.-->

 Neue Benutzer hinzuzufügen gestaltet sich einfach.
 Um einen neuen Anwender mit dem Namen „alice“ hinzuzufügen, benötigst Du ihren öffentlichen Schlüssel.
-Diesen nennst Du in `alice.pub` um und legst ihn im Verzeichnis `keydir` Deines geklonten `gitolite-admin` Repositorys auf Deiner Workstation ab.
+Diesen nennst Du in `alice.pub` um und legst ihn im Verzeichnis `keydir` Deines geklonten `gitolite-admin`-Repositorys auf Deiner Workstation ab.
 Danach stagst Du die Änderungen, commitest diese und pushst sie auf den Server und voi­là, der Benutzer wurde hinzugefügt.

 <!--The config file syntax for Gitolite is well documented, so we’ll only mention some highlights here.-->

-Die Syntax der Gitolite Konfigurationsdateien ist gut dokumentiert, deshalb gehen wir hier nur auf die wichtigsten Details ein.
+Die Syntax der Gitolite-Konfigurationsdateien ist gut dokumentiert, deshalb gehen wir hier nur auf die wichtigsten Details ein.

 <!--You can group users or repos for convenience.
 The group names are just like macros; when defining them, it doesn’t even matter whether they are projects or users; that distinction is only made when you *use* the "macro".-->